Gallo language: MOGA orthographies

-ABCD
+ABCD orthography

-The ABCD system (from the initials of its inventors: Régis Auffray, André Bienvenu, André Le Coq, and Patrice Dréano) is used by the Association of Gallo Teachers and also the University of Rennes.
-It was created in 2009 and preserves the main principles of MOGA: similarity to French and phonetic spelling.
-Whereas MOGA allows only one sound per letter or group of letters, ABCD allows several, enabling users to make a choice.
-This covers regional variants, and a text in ABCD will not be read in the same way by all Gallo speakers.
-ABCD also mirrors the French trait of silent letters, such as the plural s, and is therefore easier to read without prior learning.
+ABCD orthography (from the initials of its creators: Régis Auffray, André Bienvenu, André Le Coq, and Patrice Dréano) is used by the Association des enseignants de gallo and at University of Rennes 2.
+It was standardized in 2009 and adopts the main principles of MOGA: reliance on speakers' knowledge of French and a phonetic approach to writing.
+Whereas MOGA proposes one sound per letter or letter group, ABCD offers several options so that users can choose among them.
+This makes it possible to cover regional variants, and a text written in ABCD will not necessarily be read in the same way by all Gallo speakers.
+ABCD also makes extensive use of French conventions, including silent letters such as s marking the plural, and is therefore very easy to read without prior training.